What is Identity Theft?

 Obviously, they didn’t.

-But I learned an important lesson about identity theft that day.
+However, I learned an important lesson about identity theft that day.
 It is real and could happen to just about anyone.
 And it might be too late before you realize it.

 A data breach is only one of the numerous ways an identity theft case can happen.